moorepants/learn-multibody-dynamics/orientation.rst

    D.dcm(A)

-Euler_ technically only discovered 6 of the 12 rotation sets.
+Euler_ technically only discovered 6 of the 12 orientation sets.
 One of these sets is shown in this figure:

 .. _orientation-euler-animation: